Kloudio/kloud-installer/README.md

 Available Commands:
-  help        Help about any command install
-  list        list a resource
-  version     output the version
+  help        Help about any command install     Install the whole kloud or just a piece of it list        list a resource version     Output the version

 Flags:
   -h, --help   help for kloud-installer